Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Basic Structure Assembly

 The instructions provided are well thought through and straightforward.
 I found it easy to follow them.
 The whole procedure took me around 2 hours, and as I kept taking pictures throughout the process, it took longer than it otherwise would.
-Size-wise, I could not resist comparing A350T with the Snapmaker Original.
+Size-wise, I could not resist comparing the A350T with the Snapmaker Original.

 A350T in comparison with Snapmaker Original